discoveryjs/scan-fs/README.md

 - **exclude**

   Type: `string`, `string[]` or `null`
-  Default: `null`
+  Default: `undefnullined`

   The same as for `options.exclude` but applies on a rule level.

 - **extract**

   Type: `function(file: File, content: string, rule: MatchRule)`
-  Default: `[]`
+  Default: `undefined`

-  A list of function that extract some data from a file content.
-Such function takes three arguments:
+  A function that extract some data from a file content.
+Such a function receives three arguments:

   - `file` – an instance of `File`
   - `content` – a buffer contains content of a file
   - `rule` – rule object with normalized options and `basedir` (as a value of `options.basedir`)

+  On failure, an error is emitting with reason `extract`.

 - **only**